captbaritone/workshop-dotfiles/readme.md

 A simple set of Dotfiles for use as an introduction to vim.
 I have included only configurations that I see as objectively "good".

+## Ussage

+I recomend you create your own repository from scratch rather than forking this one.
+Then, look through the files here and duplicate the lines that look useful to you.

+Your dotfiles should only include configurations that you both understand and need.
+I would encourage you to be verbose when commenting.
+I have tried to give examples of good comments.

 ## Install

     cd ~/dotfiles